World Views of the Western World Year I, The Bible and Ancient Thought, by David Quine

 AUDIOS and VIDEOS

 St. Thomas Aquinas

 How Should We Then Live

 Assignment Criteria: Work will be divided into weekly assignments.
-Students will be expected to finish these assignments each week so they are prepared to discuss their findings on Friday.
+Students will be expected to finish these assignments each week so they are prepared to discuss their findings on the day of class.
 It is important that all of the questions in the workbook are answered as this is what will be the basis for the discussion during class.

 There will also be several essays due during the course of the year.
 This is the primary means used in this course for the student to show what he or she has learned.
 Writing instruction will be given during class.